By Andrew Cohen

 The community-facing pro bono projects involve direct client service, legal research, educational outreach, and community organizing.
 Overseen by supervising attorneys, they confront a broad collective landscape, from housing and juvenile justice to immigration and human trafficking.

-Two new SLPS are eager to make their mark, and early signs appear promising for the Homelessness Service Project (led by Stephen Dockery ’19 and Danielle Craig ’20) and the Boalt Police Review Project (led by Emily Storms ’19 and Kristoff Williams ’18).
+Two new SLPS are eager to make their mark, and early signs appear promising for the Homelessness Service Project (led by Stephen Dockery ’19 and Danielle Craig ’20) and the Berkeley Police Review Project (led by Emily Storms ’19 and Kristoff Williams ’18).

 “These initiatives are absolutely important to our school’s public mission,” says Kristen Holmquist, Berkeley Law’s director of experiential education.
 “Many students come here because they want to make a difference in the world.
 The opportunity to have these experiences right away reminds them of their motivations by exposing them to clients who need help navigating difficult legal situations.
 And in the process, many of those clients’ lives change for the better—in big and small ways.”